bbc/tams/docs/adr/decisions/0003-item-timestamps-managed-internally.md

 Chosen option: Option 2 - Ignore the date-time values in client requests, because it allows users to trust the behaviour of the date-time values, which is important given their primary purpose is to support development and debugging.

-This limits the use of the `created` field to refer to when the Flow was originally captured, but that information should ideally live elsewhere in a MAM system, or in the basic case, could be represented using tags.

 ### Implementation

 Implemented by <https://github.com/bbc/tams/pull/19>